AzureAD/azure-activedirectory-library-for-android/docs/Automation/how_to_run_tests.md

 - **labSecret** (required) - to enable authentication against Lab Api.
 Fore more details see [Lab Setup](labsetup.md)

-- **brokerSource** (optional / default: `PlayStore`) - Determines where to isntall the broker app such as Authenticator & CP from when running the automation.
+- **brokerSource** (optional / default: `PlayStore`) - Determines where to install the broker app such as Authenticator & CP from when running the automation.
 When we are testing MSAL then we would want this to be `PlayStore` and when we are testing the broker release then we would want this to be `LocalApk` so that we can run the automation against the RC bits of Broker Apps that we obtain for testing.
 In the case of LocalApk, the broker app must be sideloaded on the device prior to the start of the test and this APK must dropped in the `/data/local/tmp` folder on the device because the Automation Infra will look for it in that folder and try to install it from there.

 There are more aguments supported.
 For a complete list of supported command line arguments across each of our projects, please see [Gradle Project Properties as Command Line Arguments](../ProjectBuild/gradle_project_properties.md).

+### Suggested Android Studio Project Settings

+#### MSAL/ADAL Testing

+When running the tests from within Android Studio we suggest configuring compiler settings to pass in project properties as command line options.
+You can enter suggested defaults in Android Studio by:

+- Select "File" menu
+- Select "Settings"
+- Select/Expand "Build, Execution, Deployment"
+- Select "Compiler"
+- Enter: "-Plabtest -PlabSecret="[Put Lab Secret Here]" -PbrokerSource="PlayStore"

+> NOTE: This assumes you're testing MSAL changes with existing production Microsoft authenticator.

+##### Test Configuration

+Only Testing MSAL:
+- project properties: suggested default as above
+- android_auth.msalautomationapp: localBrokerMicrosoftAuthenticationDebug

+Testing MSAL & Local Broker Host App:
+- project properties: change "PlayStore" to "LocalApk"
+- build variant: android_auth.msalautomationapp: localBrokerHostDebug

+> NOTE: See how to deploy the "BrokerHost.apk" below for this scenario.

 ### Additional Apps Required When Running UI Automation